top of page

 An open conversation inviting participants to contribute their experiences and perspectives, strengthening connection and learning across the audience.

-Board Buses To Explore Key Historical Sites in Birmingham.
+Rest or Explore Key Historical Sites in Birmingham

 Dinner At The Ballard House